-The main issue when increasing the gain after the low-noise phase-detection circuit is the limited working range of the phase detection range: since the 0-180o range no longer fits on phase domain the analog-to-digital converter voltage range, saturation occurs for large mass variations yielding large acoustic velocity shifts.
-Hence, a phase tracking and unwrapping strategy is implemented, as discussed in section 3.
+The main issue when increasing the gain after the lownoise phase-detection circuit is the limited working range of the phase detection range: because the 0 to 180° range no longer fits on phase domain in the analog-to-digital converter voltage range, saturation occurs for large mass variations yielding large acoustic velocity shifts.
+Hence, a phase tracking and unwrapping strategy is implemented, as discussed in Section III.

-2.2 $S{21}$ parameter measurement
+B. $S{21}$ Parameter Measurement